AI Clearance — Complete Operations Guide

 1) Product overview and end-to-end flow

-AI Clearance captures governance metadata at request creation, ingests it into app storage, applies policy-driven approval rules, and tracks the provisioning lifecycle through to recertification, expiry, and retention.
+AI Clearance captures governance metadata for one user's requested access to one approved AI tool for a stated purpose and duration, applies policy-driven approval rules, and tracks the access lifecycle through fulfillment, recertification, expiry, and retention.

 2) Getting started and prerequisites